DouglasCorreia/DouglasCorreia/README.md

 ### Hi there 👋

 Front-end Developer, working in agencies in the technology and marketing sectors.
-Developing websites, email marketing, layouts and SEO OnPage Analysis.
+Developing websites, email marketing, creating layouts and SEO OnPage Analysis.

 <!--
 **DouglasCorreia/DouglasCorreia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.